yochaigal/cairn/resources/build-an-adventure-site.md

 - Keep these concepts in mind at all times: Dangers, Stakes, Motives, Urgency.
 The more you can weave in, the better.

 ## Spark Tables
 [Spark Tables](https://www.bastionland.com/2017/11/electric-modernity-and-spark-tables.html) are very handy tools for quickly creating a setting.
-They are typically made of 40 words divided into two columns.For an example Spark Table see [here](https://docs.google.com/spreadsheets/d/1b3E3FsQVvjqAMVcDIVXXQmo9g6bH0fQBDbzRJ6K5F10/edit#gid=0).
+They are typically made of 40 words divided into two columns.
+For an example Spark Table see [here](https://docs.google.com/spreadsheets/d/1b3E3FsQVvjqAMVcDIVXXQmo9g6bH0fQBDbzRJ6K5F10/edit#gid=0).
 There are four tables there; with some light editing, they result in phrases like:
 - Digesting Claws
 - White Eyes
 - Distorted Tongues